anchen1011/toflow/README.md

 The list of testing sequences: data/sep_testlist.txt

-#### Poluting Code
+#### Generate Testing Sequences

-The code used to generate noisy/blur sequences is provided under data/pollute
+The code used to generate noisy/blur sequences is provided under src/gen_test

 Generate noisy sequences with Matlab
 ```